bash on windows

 • It’s not a full Linux distribution

-What it is is a way to run (mostly terminal-based) Linux applications and Bash commands natively on Windows, with access to the Windows File System.
+So what is it?
+It’s a way to run (mostly terminal-based) Linux applications and Bash commands natively on Windows, and give them access to the Windows file system (so you don’t have top copy files to/from Windows and the Bash environment).

 Microsoft teamed up with Canonical to include a full Ubuntu-based Bash shell in Windows 10 Anniversary Update.
 It runs atop a Linux-compatible kernel interface which, to confuse you further, does not use Linux code.

-The subsystem as a whole requires ‘fewer resources than a full virtualized machine’, say Microsoft.
-They add that it ‘allows you to run Linux command-line tools and apps alongside your Windows command-line, desktop and store apps, and to access your Windows files from within Linux.
-This enables you to use Windows apps and Linux command-line tools on the same set of files if you wish.’
+Microsoft say its Windows Subsystem for Linux approach uses “fewer resources than a full virtualized machine”, and add it “allows you to run Linux command-line tools and apps alongside your Windows command-line, desktop and store apps, and to access your Windows files from within Linux.”

 Got it?